 |Some of the band, as I came to know them.
 They’re not as blurry in real life.|

 The Saturday night concert began with the large brass and percussion ensemble, followed by the Amici Americani brass quintet’s program and the band’s two pieces.
-Here’s the program:
+Here’s the program (all of my compositions are in print and available for purchase--see links below):

 Combined Brass and Percussion